microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/channel-get-filesfolder.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Recupere o caminho de navegação filesFolder, que é o metadado para o local onde os arquivos de canal estão armazenados, para um [canal](../resources/channel.md).
+Obter os metadados para o local onde os arquivos de um [canal](../resources/channel.md) estão armazenados.

 ## <a name="permissions"></a>Permissões
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).